mechmotum/skijumpdesign/docs/build-jump.rst

 Entire Jump
 ===========

-There is a convenience function for plotting the jump:
+There is also convenience function for plotting the jump:

 .. plot::
    :include-source: True